 The World Health Organization (WHO) is investigating a sudden outbreak of acute hepatitis cases in children around the world.
-The cause of the epidemic has not yet been determined, but the WHO hypothesis is that of an Adenovirus.
-So far, the 169 official cases (reported in 18 countries) have resulted in 17 transplants and one victim, but as is often the case, the number of real cases is likely to be much higher.
+The cause of the epidemic has not yet been determined, but among the WHO's hypotheses there is that of an Adenovirus.
+So far, the 169 official cases (reported in 18 countries) have led to 17 transplants and one fatality, but as often happens the number of real cases is probably much higher.

 The data to date

-Between the lines of notes on the epidemic provided by the World Health Organization there is the fact that "adenovirus is a possible hypothesis".
-WHO adds that investigations are ongoing and explains why this conclusion was reached based on the studies conducted.
-The increase in adenovirus circulation was recorded mostly in the UK and the Netherlands, with 74 infections while (of which 19 evidence of Covid plus adenovirus).
+Between the lines of notes on the epidemic provided by the World Health Organization there is the fact that “adenovirus is a possible hypothesis”.
+The WHO adds that investigations are ongoing and explains why this conclusion was reached based on the studies conducted.
+The increase in the circulation of the adenovirus was recorded mostly in the UK and the Netherlands, with 74 infections while (of which 19 were evidence of Covid plus adenovirus).
 In Italy, the 11 cases confirmed so far have currently led to a transplant.

 What are adenoviruses?

-Adenoviruses are prevalent around the world and resistant in the environment.
-The most common means of transmission are saliva droplets and airborne secretions through coughing, sneezing, or consuming contaminated food fluids.
+Adenoviruses are prevalent worldwide and resistant in the environment.
+The most common means of transmission are droplets of saliva and airborne secretions through coughing, sneezing, or consuming contaminated dietary fluids.
 Children who spend a lot of time in crowded environments (kindergartens, schools) and military personnel who live indoors are at greater risk.

 What are the symptoms of the virus that causes acute hepatitis in children?